Personal Development: Everything You Need to Know to Get Started.

 Yes, development takes time.
 But you’ll gain a lot of small wins and reach a number of milestones along the way.
 So, it’s not just rewarding – you’ll enjoy it, too.

 And with the way the work landscape’s changing, taking control of your own development will put you ahead of your competition.
-For instance, with the rise of automation, jobs are changing a lot.
+The rise of AI and automation means jobs are changing a lot.
 Businesses are looking for the kind of soft skills that aren’t being taught in the education system.
 And today over 96% of UK companies employ fewer than 10 people, so there’s no HR department.
 This means it’s more important than ever for you to take control.

 Whatever stage of your career you’re at, this gives you a huge opportunity.
 Because, the beauty of personal development is that it’s never too late to make a change.
 If you understand your strengths, development areas and how they match your aspirations, you can progress.